-Drain Help Screen Basket Motion Type Description During Fill Phase During Drain Phase Drain Valve 0 Standard set by Type of Step decision for this step standard drain speed opens after distribution 1 2-way wash (see Note A below) set by Type of Step decision for this step reversing at wash speed opens after programmed step time 2 Do not drain (see Note A below) set by Type of Step decision for this step none-following bath determines basket rotation does not open 3 Stop at fill stopped until desired level is achieved rotates clockwise at standard drain speed opens after distribution 4 Stop at drain (see Note A below) set by Type of Step decision for this step stopped opens after programmed step time 5 Stop fill & dr (see Note A below) stopped until desired level is achieved stopped opens after programmed step time Note A: This selection is no specifics. et valid immediately before an extract step.
-Refer to the te This selection is not valid immediately before an extract step.
-Refer to the Notice above this table for
+Drain Help Screen Basket Motion Type Description During Fill Phase During Drain Phase Drain Valve 0 Standard set by Type of Step decision for this step standard drain speed opens after distribution 1 2-way wash (see Note A below) set by Type of Step decision for this step reversing at wash speed opens after programmed step time 2 Do not drain (see Note A below) set by Type of Step decision for this step none-following bath determines basket rotation does not open 3 Stop at fill stopped until desired level rotates clockwise at is achieved standard drain speed opens after distril opens after distribution 4 Stop at drain (see Note A below) set by Type of Step decision for this step stopped opens after programmed step time 5 Stop fill & dr (see Note A below) Stopped opens after programmed step time Note A: This selection is not valid immediately before an extract step.
+Refer to the Notice above this table for specifics.

 - O Standard drain speed-Basket turns clockwise at drain (distribution) speed while draining.
 Standard drain speed varies by machine model, but is designed to impart about one G of acceleration to the goods.
 Basket movement while filling is determined by the Type of step decision and the specific design of the machine).
 Standard drain speed is valid for all following step types and with any configuration of options. - 1 Two-way wash speed-While draining, the basket reverses at wash speed to provide more mechanical action among the goods.
 Do not use this selection if the next step will be an extract.
-If a bath is programmed with this option, then an extract is programmed immediately following the bath step, the controller will change the drain code from I=Two-way wash speed to $0=Standard\ drain\ speed$ (see Notice 16 above Table 8). - 2 Do not drain-Bath liquor is retained for later operations in this same bath.
+If a bath is programmed with this option, then an extract is programmed immediately following the bath step, the controller will change the drain code from I=Two-way wash speed to $0=Standard\ drain\ speed\ (see\ Notice\ 17)$ above Table 8). - 2 Do not drain-Bath liquor is retained for later operations in this same bath.
 Chemicals may be added, and temperature or level may be raised without draining.
 Basket movement during the fill phase of this step is determined by the Type of step decision.
 The next step begins immediately when the time for this step expires.
 This selection is not available if the next step is an extract.
-As described in Notice 16 above Table 8, if a bath is programmed with this option, then an extract is programmed immediately following the bath step, the controller will change the drain code from 2=Do not drain to 0=Standard drain speed. - 3 Stop with fill-The basket is kept stationary during the fill phase of this step, but rotates at drain speed while draining.
+As described in Notice 17 above Table 8, if a bath is programmed with this option, then an extract is programmed immediately following the bath step, the controller will change the drain code from 2=Do not drain to 0=Standard drain speed. - 3 Stop with fill-The basket is kept stationary during the fill phase of this step, but rotates at drain speed while draining.
 This selection minimizes friction among the goods before they are thoroughly wetted.
 Standard drain speed during the drain phase better distributes the goods around the basket, and fabric abrasion is less likely because the goods are thoroughly wet from the just-completed bath.